 Sliding is part of baseball.
 Managers and coaches teach children to slide safely in the pre-season.
+Unless returning to a base while trying to steal, sliding headfirst is not permitted because sliding foot first is safer.

 My child has been diagnosed with ADD or ADHD - is it safe for him to play?